 4. Border Collie

-A high energy working dog like the Border Collie is a breed that will always need something stimulating to do.
+A high energy working dog like the Border Collie is a commonly known shepherd dog breed that will always need something stimulating to do.
 They’ve been bred to be able to run 50 miles in one day, and they’re still commonly used to herd sheep.
 For an active owner, this sensitive breed would make a perfect companion.
 With proper socialization and training, the Border Collie will be great with children, but typical children’s behavior can exacerbate their ingrained nature to nip, herd, and bark.

 - Related Read: Dog Breeds that Get Along with Chickens